How to Write a Compelling Blog Post Outline: Tips and Tricks

 How detailed should my blog post outline be before I start writing?

-Your blog post outline should be detailed enough that writing feels easy, but not so long that it becomes a full draft.
+Your outline should be clear, but not so detailed that it feels like a full draft.
 Aim for 6 to 10 main headings with 2 to 4 bullet points under each.

 What is the best way to turn my outline into a full blog post?

-How can RightBlogger help me create a better blog post outline faster?
+How can RightBlogger help me create blog post outlines faster?

 Article by Andy Feliciotti